LukeLikesDirt/PhD/README.md

 # PhD
-A repository for project and concept development, as well as training materials, that I have compiled throughout my PhD at La Trobe Univeristy
+A repository for project and concept development matarials, as well as training and workshop materials, that I have compiled throughout my PhD at La Trobe Univeristy.